How Trump's conviction could change the dynamics of the 2024 race

 When determining Trump's sentence, the judge could take into account his numerous gag order violations — which led Merchan to threaten him with jail time if the violations continued — and his lack of demonstrated remorse or respect for the legal system.
 Throughout the trial, Trump referred to Merchan as "conflicted" and "corrupt" and to the case itself as a "sham."

 "In New York, a 78-year-old defendant, who's a first time offender, committed a non-violent offense, and has an otherwise, well, distinguished record — in some regards being an ex-president is distinguished.
 In that kind of world, there'd be no chance of an incarceration sentence," said Coffee.
+Trump turns 78 on June 14.
 "They can use probation, they can use fines.
 But there may be a view of many judges that you have to show that no one's above the law, and even the future president should have a taste of prison."

 Even if Merchan does order Trump to serve time behind bars, the sentence could be deferred until his appeal has run its course.